mousepawmedia/devdocs/network/source/admin/accounts.rst

 **delete it from Sent Mail and Trash**!
 Ensure the email is *not* retained anywhere on our servers.

-..
-NOTE:: You should encourage the new user not to use their browser's
+..  note:: You should encourage the new user not to use their browser's
     "save this password" feature.
-By typing their password reguarly, they will be able to remember it better more quickly.
+By typing their password regularly, they will be able to remember it better more quickly.

 Employee Account Suspension